12 Tips And Tool For Life’s Challenges

 The Advice Line provides information on family relationship issues and advice on parenting arrangements after separation.
 It can also refer callers to local services that can provide assistance.

-The Advice Line complements the information and services offered by Family Relationship Centres.
+The Advice Line compliments the information and services offered by Family Relationship Centres.
 It ensures that people who are not able to attend a Centre can be helped.

 IMMEDIATE EMOTIONAL SUPPORT